niguezrandomityengine/guide/guide.md

 # A Guide for using the Ñíguez Randomity Engine

 ## On-Chain Usage
-- Import Ethereum API into your project | Use the following in Solidity IDE
+- Import Ethereum API into your project | Use the following in Remix IDE (Other platforms may not support GitHub)

   ```
   pragma solidity ^0.5.0;